git-pull/website/blog/2018/01/technical-screening.rst

    much of this project promised to be in Django was actually JavaScript.

    His answer was something about mathematics.
 For no reason.
-I think he was unconciously trying to fabricate that I was concerned about doing algebra calculations.
+I think he was unconsciously trying to fabricate that I was concerned about doing algebra calculations.
 But who knows.
 At that point, you're talking with a person who made it pretty apparent they wouldn't be cooperative as a colleague.